jeroenmaes/amqp-test-console/README.md

-# amqp-test-console
+# artemis-test-console
-.net sender/receiver sample using [AMQPNetLite](https://github.com/Azure/amqpnetlite)
+.net sender/receiver sample using [ArtemisNetClient](https://havret.github.io/dotnet-activemq-artemis-client/)

-This sample illustrates the usage of the AMQPNetLite client.
-It will send random message to a queue and receive from the same queue asynchronously.
+This sample illustrates the usage of the ArtemisNetClient client.
+It started out as a sample only using the AmqpNetLite client, but that one does not support failover.
+The ArtemisNetClient is based on AmqpNetLite and comes with failover support out of the box.